Inaugural Workshop: Hindsight is 2020

 - Political Polarization: As Republicans and Democrats contended for power during an election year, and as populism surged across the globe, how and when did faith emerge as a force?

-We invite to the same table faith leaders who participated in and lived through these events, journalists who told their stories, and academics who can situate these happenings in clarifying contexts.
-In each case we will seek to answer: What happened?
+We invited to the same table faith leaders who participated in and lived through these events, journalists who told their stories, and academics who situated these happenings in clarifying contexts.
+In each case we sought to answer: What happened?
 How was it talked about?
 How can we improve the conversation?